TheFreeCoin/DEFI-freefinance-document/contact-us/telegram.md

 ![](../.gitbook/assets/docs-masthead-22-.png)

-Here you'll find a list of PancakeSwap's official Social media channels and communities.
+Here you'll find a list of FreeFinance's official Social media channels and communities.
 If English is not your first language, we have a number of non-English communities that would love to have you join them!

 ## 🐦 Twitter